tkubica12/azure-networking-lab/README.md

 Obtain reverse proxy public IP (IP of App Gateway or public IP of LB in front of 3rd party VMs) curl publicip:8080

+## Test IaaS to PaaS secure connection via Service Endpoint
+Make sure you are not able to access your SQL server from jump server or your laptop over Internet.
+SQL server name is generated and it will be different in your case:

+sqlcmd -S tomas-dbsrv-bl5uwshgpcmcw.database.windows.net -U tomas -P Azure12345678

+It should be possible from app1 VM due to service endpoint. ssh tomas@10.0.16.4 (jump to app1) sqlcmd -S tomas-dbsrv-bl5uwshgpcmcw.database.windows.net -U tomas -P Azure12345678